Lineage Group works exclusively with business families, founders and family offices.

 Business Family: Aligning vision and structure through strategic planning

-The Harris* family’s industrial manufacturing business had weathered many storms.
+This family’s industrial manufacturing business had weathered many storms.
 But economic volatility was now testing more than the bottom line — it was affecting family well-being and future plans.

 Wanting to shift from reactive operations to long-term clarity, they engaged Lineage to help realign their purpose, vision, and relationship with the business.
-Through deep engagement with shareholders and executives, Lineage helped them chart their 3-, 7-, and 10-year goals, both financial and cultural.
+Through deep engagement with shareholders and executives, Lineage helped them chart their 3, 7, and 10 year goals, both financial and cultural.

 The result: a strategy that guided brand, markets, family roles, and profit goals — all firmly grounded in shareholder alignment.